 Whether your destination is east or west, both sides of Vancouver Island, British Columbia, offer visitors upscale experiences with unique vibes.
 The east side municipality of Oak Bay boasts a genteel and quiet atmosphere, while the west side village of Tofino emanates a laid-back alfresco feel.

-Traveling to the Island
+Traveling to Vancouver Island

 Black Ball Ferry Line with M.V.
 Coho has been moving people and freight since 1818, and they make it easy to get from Port Angeles, Washington, to Vancouver Island.
 The early morning ferry whisks people and cars across the Strait of San Juan de Fuca to the beautiful city of Victoria in just 90 minutes.

-Opulence on the Island’s East Side
+Opulence on Vancouver Island’s East Side

 Oak Bay is located on the southeastern side of the island.
-The shopping area boasts galleries filled with treasures from local artists, culinary delights crafted by local charcutiers, bakers, and chefs, and an air reminiscent of old England where afternoon tea is still a local tradition.
+The shopping area boasts galleries filled with treasures from local artists, culinary delights crafted by local charcuterie, bakers, and chefs, and an air reminiscent of old England where afternoon tea is still a local tradition.

-Elegance at Oak Bay Hotel & Spa
+Elegance at Oak Bay Hotel & Spa in Vancouver Island

 The Oak Bay Hotel & Spa wraps visitors in the proverbial “lap of luxury” with their enchanting entryway featuring old-world furnishings and a baby grand piano.
 The original hotel, built by Major Merston in 1927, was ravaged by a fire on October 14, 1930.
 The hotel, rebuilt and reopened in 2012, rests on the same site and replicates the English Manor House style.